Ergodic theory on coded shift spaces: Flexibility of the Residual Set

 Although the expression \eqref{eq:s-gap_entropy} for the entropy of the $S$-gap shift was widely used, for a period of several decades there was no reference to a proof.
 It appears as an exercise in the monograph of Lind and Marcus \cite{LindMarcus}, which would certainly discourage one from publishing such a result.
-There is an incomplete proof by Spandl \cite{Spandl} (fixed years later in \cite{GRP}) and two alternative proofs are presented in Climenhaga's blog \cite{Cl2}, neither of which seems ideal as a citation.
-Rather than trying to mimic one of these arguments we chose to utilize the framework of \emph{$S$-graph} shifts developed in \cite{Dillon}.
-This theory unifies and broadens the dynamical results for $S$- and $(S,S')$-gap shifts \cite{ADJS}, as well as $S$-limited shifts \cite{MS}.
-It contains a universal expression for the entropy which, when applied to our case, gives \eqref{eq:multy-gap_entropy}.
+There is an incomplete proof by Spandl \cite{Spandl} (fixed years later in \cite[Corollary 3.18]{GRP}) and two alternative proofs are presented in Climenhaga's blog \cite{Cl2}.